Skip to main content

 The Port’s fleet of vehicles, equipment, and vessels are used by Port employees to carry out the management of the Port and the Tidelands.

-Leading by example, the Port’s long-term goal is to convert the entire fleet of vehicles to zero emissions (not including emergency vehicles).
 The Port will continue to partner with SDG&E to install charging infrastructure on Port Tidelands, regional destinations and other locations throughout the western United States.

 • Ocean Going Vessels